 All outdoor burning (brush pile, leaves, cooking or camp fires) is regulated by the State of New Hampshire, Department of Resources and Economic Development, Division of Forest and Lands.
-Information relative to permits, damages and penalties can be found under NH RSA Chapter 227-L. As such, most of the requirements outlined in this document are set forth by the State of New Hampshire and enforced by either a State Forest Ranger or the local (Town) forest fire or deputy fire warden.
+Information relative to permits, damages and penalties can be found under NH RSA Chapter 227-L (link is external).
+As such, most of the requirements outlined in this document are set forth by the State of New Hampshire and enforced by either a State Forest Ranger or the local (Town) forest fire or deputy fire warden.

 Only the local forest fire warden or deputy forest fire warden may issue burning permits.
 The Milford Fire Chief is the Town forest fire warden and deputy forest fire wardens consist of the Fire Department officers.

 What kind of burning requires a Permit?

 A permit is required for all outside burning except when the ground is covered with snow.
 Outside burning is any kind that is not completely contained within a non-combustible enclosure containing a flue with a spark arrestor.
 Charcoal or gas fire grills, cooking appliances, etc. are not required to have an outdoor burning permit.